Sample BDD (Cucumber) tests project in Katalon Studio

 You can create and save all global variables in the execution profile.
 They can be used across test cases in your project.
-To learn more about execution profiles and global variables, you can refer to this document: Execution profile and global variables.
+To learn more about execution profile, you can refer to this document: Execution profile.

 Katalon creates a global variable in this sample project as follows: